 How it all began…

-Not only do we have a passion for fantastic cider with flavors ranging from the familiar Dry to wonky and unusual Rasbeñero, but we too have a passion for utilizing all that the earth has given to us.
-After acquiring Branch Out Cider in the summer of 2016, we have been able to reduce excess waste in the Fort Collins community by harvesting undesirable apples that would normally be thrown out, and, in return creating a beautiful product for those of legal drinking age to enjoy.
+Not only do we have a passion for fantastic cider with flavors ranging from the familiar to the wonky and unusual, but we also have a passion for utilizing all that the earth has given to us.
+After acquiring Branch Out Cider in the summer of 2016, we have been able to reduce excess waste in the Fort Collins community by harvesting undesirable apples that would normally be thrown out, in return creating a beautiful product for those of legal drinking age to enjoy.
 We extended this effort in earning a grant to operate a Mobile Juicing unit along the Western Slope, harvesting farmers’ rejected and downright ugly apples, cherries, peaches, and other fruits of the like.
 Scrumpy’s Hard Cider Bar, along with Summit Hard Cider is a groundbreaking company that has only just begun to change the face of cider and the way we see fruit everywhere.